cloudant-labs/cfcheck/man/cfcheck.1.md

 ## DESCRIPTION

-**CFCheck** is a tool to analyze DBCore and CouchDB 2.0 database and view files.
+**CFCheck** is a tool to analyze CouchDB 2.0 database and view files.
 It recursively scans provided path to CouchDB installation, collects all the files with `.couch` and `.view` extention and then reads each of them, locating and parsing latest header and optionally walking the b-trees.
 To speed the things up cfcheck spawns a process per file and then aggregates the results.
 It does not depends on CouchDB to be up and running.

 The tool uses JSON to output the information for possible post-processing.